Mount Rainier: Geographical setting

 Mount Rainier is the tallest mountain in Washington and the Cascade Range.
 This peak is located southeast of Tacoma, approximately 60 mi south-southeast of Seattle.
 Mount Rainier has a topographic prominence of 13210 ft.
 On clear days it dominates the southeastern horizon in most of the Seattle-Tacoma metropolitan area to such an extent that locals sometimes refer to it simply as "the Mountain".
 On days of exceptional clarity, it can also be seen from as far away as Corvallis, Oregon (at Marys Peak), and the North Shore Mountains in British Columbia.

 With 26 major glaciers and 36 sqmi of permanent snowfields and glaciers, Mount Rainier is the most heavily glaciated peak in the lower 48 states.
 The summit is topped by two volcanic craters, each more than 1000 ft in diameter, with the larger east crater overlapping the west crater.
-Geothermal heat from the volcano keeps areas of both crater rims free of snow and ice, and has formed the world's largest volcanic glacier cave network within the ice-filled craters, with nearly 2 mi of passages.
+Geothermal heat from the volcano keeps areas of both crater rims free of snow and ice, and the world's largest volcanic glacier cave network has formed within the ice-filled craters, with nearly 2 mi of passages.

 A small crater lake about 130 by 30 ft in size and 16 ft deep, the highest in North America with a surface elevation of 14203 ft, occupies the lowest portion of the west crater below more than 100 ft of ice and is accessible only via the caves.

-The Carbon, Cowlitz, Nisqually, Puyallup River, and North Mowich Rivers begin at eponymous glaciers of Mount Rainier.
+The Carbon, Cowlitz, Nisqually, Puyallup and North Mowich Rivers begin at eponymous glaciers of Mount Rainier.
 The sources of the White River are Winthrop, Emmons, and Fryingpan Glaciers.
 The White, Carbon, and Mowich join the Puyallup River, which discharges into Commencement Bay at Tacoma.
 The Nisqually empties into Puget Sound east of Lacey.
 The Cowlitz joins the Columbia River between Kelso and Longview.